sahib/rmlint/docs/rmlint.1.rst

   ``$ rmlint --perms wx``

-* Reflink on btrfs, else try to hardlink duplicates to original.
-If that does not work, replace duplicate with a symbolic link:
+* Reflink if possible, else hardlink duplicates to original if possible, else replace duplicate with a symbolic link:

   ``$ rmlint -c sh:link``